Success! Completing Order...

 Know Where to Find Academic Help.

 Many colleges have centers dedicated to helping students academically.
-If you’re struggling academic or just want to speak one-on-one with your professor, take advantage of open office hours.
+If you’re struggling academically or just want to speak one-on-one with your professor, take advantage of open office hours.
 Schools libraries usually have study resources and tutors for those who need it.
-These resources can be very useful for international student, who need help with the English language.
+These resources can be very useful for international students, who need help with the English language.

 Explore Time-Management Tools.

 Balancing the academic and social demands of college can be a challenge for students, especially first-year students.
 Smartphone apps can help you keep track of your study schedule and provide a visual of your free time and responsibilities.
 Time-management is an essential tool you will need in college, it consists of making a schedule and sticking to it.
 Sticking to a schedule helps you stay organized and getting things done in an orderly fashion.
 Spend your time wisely since getting distracted can stress you out if you have assignments due.